helloworld-UwU/agar3000/README.md

 # Requirements
 ## Images
 1. Images can be taken by any camera including camera of your smartphone.
-2. Images should be captured on an even background under sufficient illumination
+2. Images should be captured on an even background and under sufficient illumination.
+Plate has to occupie most of the image (at least 2/3 if comparing diameter of a plate to small side of image)
 3. Condensat and other inperfection on a lid could cause incorrect results.
 Tool has certain tolerance to bubbles
-4. Plate has occupie most of the image

 Maybe for workflow?

-6. Recomended minimal resolution: 2048x2048.
+4. Recomended minimal resolution: 2048x2048.
 Higher resolution will not improve results
-7. Tool supports jpg and png formats
+5. Tool supports jpg and png formats

 ## Hardware

 Agar3000 can be run on any x86 systems.
 It can also engage your GPU what significantly speed up computations.
 For GPU